CLICK HERE to learn more about the Dermaflage Color Corrector

 Brighten the appearance of yellow undertones and sallowness on light to medium skin tones with a lavender-colored concealer.
 When worn underneath a concealer in your regular tone, these pastel shades can help to create a more radiant-looking complexion.

-Mask the appearance of pesky dark circles and dark spots on darker skin tones with a peach-colored concealer or orange-hued color correcting concealer.
-Note that there is some variance in this color in the color correcting concealer sets.
+Mask the appearance of pesky dark circles and dark spots on darker skin tones with a peach concealer or orange-hued color correcting concealer.
+Note that there is some different shades in this color in the color correcting concealer sets.
 Pink concealer is best for people with lighter skin tones who have dark circles under their eyes.
-Pink concealer is usually salmon or peach in tone and is created from a mix of red, orange, and yellow hues.
+Pink concealer is usually salmon or peach in tone, which is created from a mix of red, orange, and yellow hues.
 Since these colors are opposite from blue, green, and purple on the wheel, this corrector is best for hiding dark eye circles on lighter skin tones.
 Orange is opposite from blue.
 If you have darker skin with blue dark circles, orange will work to help conceal the uneven undertones.

-Covering up breakouts and redness is a challenge—luckily, with a green-colored color correcting concealer, it is not an impossible task.
+Covering up breakouts and redness is a challenge, but luckily, with a green-colored color correcting concealer, it is not an impossible task.
 Camouflage red-hued breakouts, blemishes, broken blood vessels, and all over redness with a green concealer.
 If you have rosacea, a color correcting green primer will help hide unwanted redness and give you an even base for applying foundation.

-Yellow color correcting concealer can be used to cover up anything that’s purple in tone.
+Yellow concealer can be used to cover up anything that’s purple in tone.
 Bruises, veins, and under eye circles can be hidden with a yellow corrector concealer.

 Now you know how to use color correcting concealer!
 There’s really not much to it- it is as simple as it sounds.